Metabolism and Molecular Pharmacology in the Clemmensen Group

 Published in Neuropharmacology in 2019 this study demonstrates that a novel glucagon-like peptide-1 (GLP-1)-dexamethasone co-agonist reverses rodent obesity via inhibiting motivation for palatable and rewarding foods.

-The Clemmensen Group is funded by the Novo Nordisk Foundation, The Lundbeck Foundation, Independent Research Fund Denmark, The Danish Diabetes Academy, Copenhagen Bioscience PhD Programme and the European Foundation for the Study of Diabetes (EFSD).
+The Clemmensen Group is funded by the Novo Nordisk Foundation, The Lundbeck Foundation, The BioInnovation Institute, Independent Research Fund Denmark, The Danish Diabetes Academy, Copenhagen Bioscience PhD Programme and the European Foundation for the Study of Diabetes (EFSD).